 Costello ends up in this man’s hotel room and, again, she is approached sexually.

 When she rejects this, and speaks of the danger she is in, the man asks her to leave.
 If she has no sexual purpose, she has none at all.
 Her progression in dress, I think, is not trivial.
 She begins in an all white outfit, a figure of purity, then she is forced to put on a sexier dark blouse as we gawk at her, in a room clearly labeling her as female, then, finally, she ends up in a light colored men’s shirt: it is she who will be taking on the traditional role of the male hero in this movie, even if she isn’t allowed to fully play it.
 For even after all this, she is not given full freedom of movement.
-What she most dearly wants is to leave the arena, but instead is confined by Santoro, when she would be far safer if she were let out.
+What she most dearly wants is to leave the arena, but instead is confined by Santoro, when she would be far safer outside.

 She is, to borrow a phrase from H.G.
 Wells’ autobiography, “a solid rock of ethical resolution”* and this necessary fact may encumber the movie.
 Costello is played by the very good Carla Gugino, but that she must embody an idea, virtue continually mis-seen as carnal vice, limits her from being a more interesting character.
 Again, this impediment is not a flaw linked to the writing or the actress, but an unavoidable outcome of Costello as almost a mythic figure.
 She is a snow white virgin, but also, intentionally or not, a variation on Tiresias, the ancient prophet.
-Tiresias was blind and Costello is near-blind without her glasses; Tiresias combined equally the male and female, while Costello has a female body any man might covet, but her haircut is boyish and she plays the heroic male role; Tiresias truthfully told Oedipus his future, yet Oedipus refused to believe him, just as Santoro does not want to hear the horrific truth that Costello offer.
+Tiresias was blind and Costello is near-blind without her glasses; Tiresias combined equally the male and female, while Costello has a female body any man might covet, but her haircut is boyish and she plays the heroic male role; Tiresias truthfully told Oedipus his future, yet Oedipus refused to believe him, just as Santoro does not want to hear the horrific truth that Costello offers.

 Seeing and this refusal to see are dealt with in the next part.